© Lukasz Szwaj/Shutterstock

 Many of these thefts occur in broad daylight in crowded places such as the metro, train stations and highly touristic places.
 Also, near important monuments such as La Rambla, Sagrada Familia or Barceloneta Beach.

-It shouldn’t be a problem if you take measures and pay special attention to your surroundings when you open your bag or you’re browsing your smartphone.
+It shouldn’t be a problem if you pay special attention to your surroundings when you open your bag or you’re browsing your smartphone.

 Click on the red link to find hotels in each area